 There are a number of benefits associated with solar panels.
 The major benefits of residential solar panels include:

-• Become energy independent: When the panels are paid off, you will own your power thereby eliminating or nearly eliminating your power bill all together.
+- Become energy independent: When the panels are paid off, you will own your power thereby eliminating or nearly eliminating your power bill altogether.

-• Get federal rebates and tax incentives: installing solar panels on your home will allow you to claim a Federal Tax Credit of 22% of the total cost of the system.
-For example, claiming a $1,000 tax credit reduces your taxes by $1,000, You may also qualify for State and Utility Incentives (where available).
+- Get federal rebates and tax incentives: Installing solar panels on your home allows you to claim a Federal Tax Credit of 30% of the total cost of the system through 2032.
+This tax credit applies to equipment, installation, and related expenses with no maximum limit.
+After 2032, the credit will step down to 26% in 2033 and 22% in 2034.
+You may also qualify for additional State and Utility Incentives.

 How Many and What Types of Solar Panels Will You Need?